IlyaBisec/VisualCLibSolutions/README.md

-# Visual Cpp Lib Solutions
+# Visual Cpp and C# Lib Solutions
-Visual solutions with help cpp and graph libs
+Visual solutions with help cpp or c# and graph libs